mph-/lcapy/doc/netlists.rst

    s + ──
        L₁

-- `connected` list of components connected to node
+- `connected` returns list of components connected to node

-- `count` number of components connected to node (excluding annotations and open-circuits)
+- `count` returns number of components connected to node (excluding annotations and open-circuits)

+- `is_dangling` returns True if node count less than 2

+- `is_ground` returns True if node is a ground (starts with '0')

 Node methods